-An example fit of data with this model is shown in Fig. 2, where a clear resonance structure is seen in data and decomposed by the fit into a small background contribution, the contribution of the continuum production of pion pairs, the interference term, and the $\rho^0$ signal.
+An example fit of data with this model is shown in Fig. 2, where a clear resonance structure is seen in data and decomposed by the fit into a small background contribution (M), the contribution of the continuum production of pion pairs (B), the ρ^0 signal (BW_ρ) and the interference term from squaring the amplitude (see Eq.
+1).

-3.3 Systematic uncertainties
+3.3 Remaining corrections and systematic uncertainties